cchen156/Seeing-Motion-in-the-Dark/README.md

 4. What if my GPU memory is too small to train model?

 We provided a `pretrain_on_small.py` for small memory GPUs.
-After the training on small resolution, you will need to finetune it CPU using the `train.py`.
+After the training on small resolution, you will need to finetune it CPU using the `train.py` (modify the epoch and learning rate to make it continue training).

 ## Questions